Moqume/Background-Manager-WP/readme.txt

 You also have the ability to add an overlay to the background images with a choice of pre-defined patterns.
 And of course it is also possible to add a background color.

-Where supported, in full-screen mode the the background image is "eased in" when it is ready to be displayed.
+Where supported, in full-screen mode the the background image is optionally "eased in" when it is ready to be displayed.
 No longer will visitors with slower Internet connections have to endure watching a background image load from top down.

 You can also limit the background images to certain parts of WordPress, for example only on the front page or a full-page post.
 And for each individual page, post, category or tag, you can also override the images, overlay or color used as the background, which allows you to have pages or posts with a different background theme.